nischay3x/wan-manage/README.md

 * client - a git submodule for the flexiWAN SaaS UI.
 The UI provides the user side logic and design for managing the network.
 It uses REST to access flexiManage
 * backend/billing - a git submodule for managing the flexiWAN SaaS billing

-These submodules are not required for running the backend serivce and used for the UI and Billing additions on top of flexiManage.
+These submodules are not required for running the backend serivce and are used for the UI and Billing additions on top of flexiManage.
+To experience the complete flexiWAN system, open a free account on our [hosted system(https://flexiwan.com/pricing).

 ## Install and use flexiManage locally